redis/docs/content/operate/rs/references/compatibility/commands/_index.md

 ---
-Title: Compatibility with open source Redis commands
+Title: Compatibility with source available Redis commands
 alwaysopen: false
 categories:
 - docs
 - operate
 - rs
-description: Open source Redis commands compatible with Redis Enterprise.
+description: Source available Redis commands compatible with Redis Enterprise.
 hideListLinks: true
 linkTitle: Commands
 weight: 30
 ---

-Learn which open source Redis commands are compatible with Redis Enterprise Software and [Redis Cloud]({{< relref "/operate/rc" >}}).
+Learn which source available Redis commands are compatible with Redis Enterprise Software and [Redis Cloud]({{< relref "/operate/rc" >}}).

 Select a command group for more details about compatibility with standard and Active-Active Redis Enterprise.